Spider Control Services

 Most mother spiders personally care for their brood after birth until their children are fully grown.
 Spiderlings remain on their home webs and even occasionally latch onto the mother for protection and guidance.
 When spiderlings are fully grown, they leave the web to seek mates or build webs of their own.
 Most adult spiders can live for a year or longer.

-The only truly native poisonous spider to our area is the sac spider.
-Sac spiders are only moderately poisonous with a necrotic venom that can cause painful sores.
+Spiders are not poisonous; they’re venomous.
+The only native venomous spider in the New York area is the sac spider.
+Sac spiders are only moderately venomous with a necrotic venom that can cause painful sores.
+Their bites are not life-threatening.

 Both spiders have highly venomous bites.
-New Yorkers sometimes confuse sac spiders with brown recluse.
-If you think you see a Black Widow or Brown Recluse, contact Assured Environments right away.
+Many people confuse sac spiders with brown recluses.
+If you think you see a black widow or brown recluse, contact Assured Environments right away.

 If you’ve got a spider infestation in your home or business or even just a few basement spiders that you don’t want to get worse, schedule a visit from Assured Environments today.
-Our certified technicians can identify and eliminate spiders of all types.
+Our technicians can help with any pest infestation you’re facing.
+We start with a comprehensive inspection and then build a personalized plan to help your business.

 Spider FAQ